caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 It was only then that i noticed that Ivan has silently disappeared.
 It must have been boring to listen to foreign speech indeed.
-Sasha seemed to be fascinated by the story, though she said nothing and i couldn't be sure about her reaction.
+Sasha seemed to be fascinated by the story, though she said nothing and i couldn't be sure about her reaction from her appearance.

 Sounds of slow freight train that had been crawling around for a while suddenly caught my attention.
-I wondered what will happen if i walk away and sit on one of its flatcars.
-Then i tried to stop thinking my depressive thoughts and, after a few more seconds of hesitation, got up.
+I wondered what will happen if i walk away and sit down on one of its flatcars.
+"Perhaps i would be caught and prosecuted, or maybe nobody cares about this stuff anymore?"

+I contemplated those stray thoughts for a few long moments, then tried to stop being so depressive, then, after a few more seconds of hesitation, got up.

+— Well, should we go then? — i tried to sound as bright as possible, — Or, perhaps, now that you know the story, it's a good moment to stop following me?

+— Sorry, but you won't get rid of me that easily.
+Besides, i've just mailed my clients that i won't be available for a while.

+— Heh, it's not like i mind, — i wanted to add "as long as you help me out, i don't care what your motives are", but then decided against it.
+Unfinished, the end of my phrase stuck uncomfortably in the air.

+Half a minute passed, measured by a few last wagons clapping on the rails.
+When the sounds of train finally started to fade away, Sasha broke uneasy silence:

+— We can go now, if you'd like, but do you have any idea of her whereabouts?

+— She is quite a shady person, so it would be hard to be hundred percent sure, but according to my research she likes to spend days at one of her winter residences.
+"Sunny Valley", that was the name i think.
+The one that isn't far from here.
+Without additional info i thought to start from there.

+— "Sunny Valley", huh.
+Well, maybe i can get some more info.